ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_sve2/part1.md

 ![img4](Figures/04.png)

 You have just created the Android application project, which comprises a MainActivity.
 The MainActivity contains a single TextView control, which displays the Hello from C++ string as shown in the figure below.
+This string is retrieved by invoking a stringFromJNI function from the C++ library, implemented under the app/cpp/native-lib.cpp file and built using the NDK and CMakeLists.txt.

 ![img5](Figures/05.png)

-You have just created the Android application project, which comprises a MainActivity.
-The MainActivity contains a single TextView control, displaying the "Hello from C++" string as shown in the figure below.
-This string is retrieved by invoking a stringFromJNI function from the C++ library, implemented under the app/cpp/native-lib.cpp file and built using the NDK and CMakeLists.txt.

 SVE2 support is not enabled by default.
 To enable it, open the CMakeLists.txt (under app/cpp), and modify it by adding the following target_compile_options: